sozemego/klecs/readme.md

 Node (family) of components.

-The goal is to have a nice interface for working with entities, but also to support systems which are handle rendering (with various frame rate locking/unlocking schemes).
+The goal is to have a nice interface for working with entities, but also to support systems which handle rendering (with various frame rate locking/unlocking schemes).
 A secondary goal is to have a networking system built-in.

 Basic usage